 - Do not scrub the surfaces, use a dry chemical sponge for all wooden items

 - Use a solution of oil soap and warm water to gently wipe the soot

 - Air dry all the items, after wiping them clean

 Now that the soot is gone:

-- Sand the charred areas on your furniture with a sand paper, apply a cream polish on all wooden surfaces and let them air dry.
+- Sand the charred areas on your furniture with sandpaper, apply a cream polish on all wooden surfaces and let them air dry.

 - Machine wash the fabrics in cold water and hang them outside to dry in the sun.

-- Use of vinegar, fragrant restoration creams and oil polishes help in removing the smoke odor, however if the odor is too strong, then setting up an O-zone generator in the affected rooms, helps in eliminating the smell.
+- Use of vinegar, fragrant restoration creams and oil polishes help in removing the smoke odour, however, if the odour is too strong, then setting up an O-zone generator in the affected rooms, helps in eliminating the smell.

-How about planning for the bad times, during the good time, get the latest home insurance quotes at Rates.ca.
+How about planning for the bad times, during a good time, get the latest home insurance quotes at Rates.ca.